102 East Murphy St.

 The upstairs parlor and the courtyard are available for private parties (except for 5pm–midnight, Friday and Saturday).

-In other news, we have acquired a commercial kitchen on wheels and will be serving food beginning in mid-July.
+In other news, we are working on a commercial kitchen and will start serving food sometime this summer.
 Stay tuned.

 Don’t be shy, come on by!
 There’s no extra charge for the sunset!